reichelu/copasul/README.md

 * processes input files in `minex/input/`
 * outputs feature tables to `minex/output/`

-## example integration into python code
+## Example integration into python code

 * see also `src/example_call.py`